kaylacrowder/HashiCorpSample/styling-guide-snippet.md

 ## Sentence structure

-We have three main rules for sentence structure listed below.
+The following are our main rules for sentence structure.

 ### Active voice

 To convey causality, always use active voice.
 For example:

-- This file configure ...
+- This file configures ...
 - Terraform deploys ...
 - The proxy sends ...